 What Is It?
 This is a light and versatile synthetic resin created from the polymerization of ethylene and found in materials of high strength and moderate stiffness.

 What Is It Used In?
-HDPE is made into objects like grocery bags, milk jugs, heavy-duty bottles for detergents and other household cleaners, toys, and bottle caps.
+HDPE is made into grocery bags, milk jugs, heavy-duty bottles for detergents and other household cleaners, toys, and bottle caps.

 How To Recycle It?
-HDPE bottles and containers are pretty common items to recycle and can usually be picked up by most curbside programs.
-Most plastic bags, film, and wrap are currently not accepted by the majority of curbside recycling systems.
-However, super stores like Target and Walmart, or even your local grocery store, might be able to recycle these items if they are dry and clean.
+HDPE bottles and containers are standard items to recycle and can usually be picked up by most curbside programs.
+Most curbside recycling systems do not accept plastic bags, film, and wrap.
+However, superstores like Target and Walmart, or even your local grocery store, can recycle these items if they are dry and clean.
 Check out bagandfilmrecycling.org to find a location near you that will collect and recycle these more flimsy plastics.

 What Is It Recycled Into?
-HDPE is recycled into objects like pens, plastic fencing, plastic lumber, decking, picnic tables, trash cans, and bottles.
+HDPE is recycled into pens, plastic fencing, plastic lumber, decking, picnic tables, trash cans, and bottles.

 #3 — PVC, V